Our Moth Traps

 The upper part of the bracket is covered with a 25 cm circular acrylic plate, which serves as a rain shield.
 To stabilize the construction on the bucket, three 3D-printed holders are attached to the bucket lid (2).

 The LED strip is powered by external power banks (e.g., Anker 20,000 mAh).
-The power banks are stored in small waterproof enclosures (one or two veriosn) attached to the bucket or positioned nearby.
+The power banks can be stored in small waterproof enclosures (one or two version) attached to the bucket or positioned nearby.

 You can enhance this setup by adding a light-sensor switch, which automatically turns the light on after sunset and off at sunrise.